 Kit is a reluctant reader and cannot think of a worse way to spend her summer holidays than being stuck in a library with her friends, Alita and Josh.
 She’s bored and fed up until she is approached by Faith, a mysterious librarian, who guarantees that she will be able to find a book Kit enjoys.
-As their relationship with Faith develops, the friends begin to realise that the library is under threat from the sinister Mr Salt, who has grand, if rather vague, designs for the building.
+As their relationship with Faith develops, the friends begin to realise that the library is under threat from the sinister Mr Salt, who has grand, if somewhat vague, designs for the building.
 However, this turns out to be only the beginning of their problems.
-Dragons, wizards and exploring real books all help to make the summer break far more exciting (and dangerous) than Kit could ever have imagined
+Dragons, wizards and exploring real books all help to make the summer break far more exciting (and dangerous) than Kit could ever have imagined.

 The Dragon In The Library is an excellent book for children aged 7 – 9 who are continuing their journey towards reading independence.
 It is energetic, engaging and accessible, with numerous twists and turns along the way.
 The main characters are easy to empathise with, and the strength of their friendship is tested several times during the story.
-None of them are flawless individuals but, when working as a team, they show the benefits of cooperation.
-The shrewd and charismatic librarian provides a new stance, going against against traditional lazy stereotypes.
-From an adult perspective, I enjoyed the references to classic stories of the past including The Wizard of Earthsea and the traditional Russian fairy tale, Baba Yaga.
+None of them are flawless individuals, but, when working as a team, they show the benefits of cooperation.
+The shrewd and charismatic librarian provides a new stance, going against traditional lazy stereotypes.
+From an adult perspective, I enjoyed the references to classic stories of the past, including The Wizard of Earthsea and the traditional Russian fairy tale, Baba Yaga.

-The important core message about the value of reading is reinforced constantly throughout the story and provides several teaching opportunities for advertising the benefits of reading for pleasure.
+The important core message about the value of reading is continuously reinforced throughout the story and provides several teaching opportunities for advertising the benefits of reading for pleasure.
 The timing of The Dragon In The Library is excellent; if ever there was a need for more stories about the value and necessity of keeping libraries open, then surely it is now.

-Copyright: Just Imagine Story Centre Ltd 2012-2018.
+Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.